RIPE-NCC/ripe-database-documentation/docs/13.Types-of-Queries/11-Getting-All-the-Members-of-Set-objects.md

 In [RPSL](../04.RPSL-Object-Types/README.md), an object can be a member of a set object in two ways.

 * You can list objects in a “members:” attribute in the set object.
-This is the kind of member relationship present in <font color="red">MIGUEL Notes: Broken lin[Representation of IP Routing Policies in a Routing Registry](https://www.ripe.net/docs/ripe-181.html).</font>
+This is the kind of member relationship present in [Representation of IP Routing Policies in a Routing Registry](https://www.ripe.net/docs/ripe-181.html).

 * You can use the “member-of:” attribute.
 You can use this in **route**, **route6**, **aut-num** and **inet-rtr** object types.
 The value of the “member-of:” attribute identies a set objectthat this object wants to be a member of.